TL;DR: You can copy our free Instagram Insights template for Google Data Studio here. But if you need some tips to get started, keep reading!

 The catch here is that you can create almost any type of content with Instagram.
 From photos to videos and carousels to IGTV, how can you tell which content type your audience enjoys the most?

 The answer: try all kinds of formats and look at your post performance insights.

 With the help of this template, you’ll be quickly able to spot the types of content your audience prefers.

-If you want to get a more granular view into your content performance, you can take a look at the table that shows you your reach, the number of impressions, saves, and likes per post.
+If you want to get a more granular view of your content performance, you can look at the table that shows you your reach, the number of impressions, saves, and likes per post.